 In the typical Western diet and for some individuals, folate is inadequately consumed (despite fortification with folate in many grain products).

-These are fast food, red meat, processed meats, potato chips and other similar snack chips, high fat dairy products and soft drinks.
+These are fast food items, red meat, processed meats, potato chips and other similar snack chips, high fat dairy products, and soft drinks.

-These are the types of foods that you should slowly reduce and minimize in your child’s diet as much as possible.
+These are the types of foods that are fine to have in your child’s diet as long as they’re in moderate amounts.

 Also, some children with ADHD react, or are sensitive to, additives in food, including food colors, food preservatives such as MSG, nitrates and nitrites, and artificial sugar (aspartame).

 Studies have shown that about 8% of children with ADHD may be sensitive to artificial food colorings.